IBM/SalesEnablement-COS-L3/docs/Part 7/03 Manage regulated content.md

 - The object is deleted after the 3 day retention period by someone with appropriate permissions.
 - The object is automatically deleted after the 7 day expiry occurs that is set on the bucket.

+Notice there is a second bucket that has been provisioned with no retention policies: {{COS.bucket2}}.
+Feel free to use this bucket as part of client demonstrations.

 In the next chapter, explore how **legal holds** can be used to further protect regulated data.